NIRoberto/myband/README.md

 This Repository contains Front end and Backend, front end is in folder called Templates and Backend is in folder called Server , The server Hosted on Heroku and Front end hosted on Github Pages.

 Technologies Used
-1.HTML5
-2.CSS3
-3.NodeJS
-4.Express
-5.ES6
+- HTML5
+- CSS3
+- NodeJS
+- Express
+- ES6
-Setup
+- Setup

-clone the repository using git clone https://github.com/NIRoberto/myband1.git Move into project directory using cd capstoneproject Install neccesary packages using npm install
+- clone the repository using git clone https://github.com/NIRoberto/myband1.git
+- Move into project directory using cd capstoneproject
+- Install neccesary packages using npm install
-Build the source using npm run build
+- Build the source using npm run build
-Start the server using npm run start
+- Start the server using npm run start

 ## Interface the API using postman or any other http client
 ## Features